mvdan/sh/README.md

 1:1: reached ) without matching $(( with ))
 ```

-* Some builtins like `export`, `let` and `eval` are parsed as keywords.
+* Some builtins like `export` and `let` are parsed as keywords.
+This is
-  This is to let the static parser parse them completely and build their
+  to let the static parser parse them completely and build their AST
-  AST better than just a slice of arguments.
+  better than just a slice of arguments.

 ### Related projects